qiandongyq/walmart-cookie-toolkit/README.md

 ## About The Project

-**Walmart dev toolkit is aimed at creating a more enjoyable development environment for Walmart developers and QEs.**
+**Walmart dev toolkit is aimed at creating an automated way to provide a more enjoyable development environment for Walmart developers and QEs.**

 <img src="doc/wdt.png" alt="indexed-search">